dydy2010/machine_learning_I_Project/README.md

 2. **Emphasis on learning:** Gen-AI functioned as a learning companion rather than an automated code generator.
 After receiving suggestions, team members engaged in follow-up questions to grasp the underlying logic and method.
 3. **Transparency:** The team openly acknowledged where and how AI was used in the workflow so the benefits and quality safeguards remained clear.

-### Use Cases of AI Tools in the DBM Course Context
+### Use Cases of AI Tools in the ML1 Course Context
-AI-based assistants were applied in the following specific cases:
+GenAI tools were applied in the following specific cases:
 1. **Brainstorming:** Elaborating initial ideas, structuring thoughts, and outlining coding approaches.
 2. **Debugging & optimization:** Explaining error messages and helping improve self-developed scripts to raise efficiency.
 3. **Proofreading:** Accelerating grammar and typo checks during documentation.